 Where:

-If a Connectee is modelled as a generation Connectee and has intermittent generation, the proportion eligible for charge 1 credits is zero if the F factor that is assigned to that Connectee as described in the FCP methodology is equal to zero, and 1 otherwise.
+If a Connectee is modelled as a generation Connectee and has only intermittent generation technology, the proportion eligible for charge 1 credits is zero if the F factor that is assigned to that Connectee as described in the FCP methodology is equal to zero, and 1 otherwise.

-If a Connectee is modelled as a generation Connectee and has non-intermittent generation, the proportion eligible for credits is 1.

-If a Connectee is modelled as a demand Connectee, has non-zero Chargeable Export Capacity and has intermittent generation, the proportion eligible for charge 1 credits is zero if the F factor which would be assigned to that Connectee as described in the FCP methodology if it were treated as a generation Connectee is equal to zero, and 1 otherwise.
+If a Connectee is modelled as a demand Connectee, has non-zero Chargeable Export Capacity and has only intermittent generation technology, the proportion eligible for charge 1 credits is zero if the F factor which would be assigned to that Connectee as described in the FCP methodology if it were treated as a generation Connectee is equal to zero, and 1 otherwise.

-If a Connectee is modelled as a demand Connectee, has non-zero Chargeable Export Capacity and has non-intermittent generation, the proportion eligible for charge 1 credits is 1.
+If a Connectee has only non-intermittent generation technology, the proportion eligible for charge 1 credits is 1.

+If the Connectee utilises a combination of intermittent and non-intermittent generation technologies, the proportion eligible for Charge 1 credits is equal to the non-intermittent generation installed capacity as a percentage of the Maximum Export Capacity.

 The super-red generation rate is not applied to Connectees with zero Chargeable Export Capacity.

 Intermittent generation is defined as generation plant where the energy source of the prime mover cannot be made available on demand, in accordance to the definitions in Engineering Recommendation P2/6.
-These include wind, tidal, wave photovoltaic and small hydro.

 Non-intermittent generation is defined as a generation plant where the energy source of the prime mover can be made available on demand, in accordance to the definitions in Engineering Recommendation P2/6.
 The generator can choose when to operate.
-These include combined cycle gas turbine (CCGT), gas generators, landfill, sewage, biomass, biogas, energy cop, waste incineration and combined heat and power (CHP).

-If the Connectee utilises a combination of intermittent and non-intermittent generation technologies, the proportion eligible for Charge 1 credits is equal to the non-intermittent generation installed capacity as a percentage of the Maximum Export Capacity.